-The following has been designated to handle inquiries regarding nondiscrimination policies and to serve as the overall campus coordinator for purposes of Title IX, Title VII and Section 504 compliance: the NCMC President (contact information: Dr. Neil Nuttall, Frey Building, 1213 Mabel Street; phone extension 1200; email@example.com.)
+The following has been designated to handle inquiries regarding nondiscrimination policies and to serve as the overall campus coordinator for purposes of Title IX, Title VI, Title VII and Section 503/504 compliance: the NCMC CFO (contact information: Mr. Tyson Otto, Frey Building, 1213 Mabel Street; phone extension 1500; firstname.lastname@example.org.)
 Inquiries regarding Title IX can also be referred to the Assistant Secretary for Civil Rights, U.S. Department of Education.
-188.8.131.52 Deputy Title IX coordinators for NCMC are the Athletic Director (Ketcham Community Center, 1322 Mabel Street; phone extension 1409); Human Resources Director (Frey Building, 1213 Mabel Street, phone extension 1502); and the Dean of Student Services (Alexander Student Center, 1204 Main Street, phone extension 1400).
+188.8.131.52 Deputy Title IX coordinators for NCMC are the Athletic Director (Ketcham Community Center, 1322 Mabel Street; phone extension 1409); Dean of Instruction (Geyer Hall, 1301 Main Street, phone extension 1300) and the Dean of Student Services (Alexander Student Center, 1204 Main Street, phone extension 1400).

-The following have been designated to assist with handling inquiries regarding the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and related statutes and regulations for NCMC: the Human Resources Director (for employees) and the Accessibility Services Coordinator (for students), (Alexander Student Center, 1204 Main Street, phone extension 1405).
+The following have been designated to assist with handling inquiries regarding the Americans with Disabilities Act, Section 503/504 of the Rehabilitation Act, and related statutes and regulations for NCMC: the CFO Mr. Tyson Otto (for employees) (Frey Building, 1213 Mable Street and the Accessibility Services Coordinator Megan Pester (for students), (Alexander Student Center, 1204 Main Street, phone extension 1405).

-Inquiries concerning the application of anti-discrimination laws may be referred to the Title IX Coordinator and/or to the Assistant Secretary for Civil Rights, Office for Civil Rights, U.S. Department of Education.
+Inquiries concerning the application of anti-discrimination laws may be referred to the Title IX Coordinator (Mr. Tyson Otto) and/or to the Assistant Secretary for Civil Rights, Office for Civil Rights, U.S. Department of Education.
 Further information on notice of nondiscrimination can be obtained at http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm or 1-800-421-3481.

 In compliance with Federal Rules and Regulations, NCMC has adopted procedures for resolving complaints, including complaints of discrimination.
 The procedures are available to any NCMC student, employee or applicant who feels that s/he has been discriminated against in employment or student programs/activities.
-Copies of the Complaint Policy, Grievance Procedure, or Sexual Misconduct Policy may be obtained at www.ncmissouri.edu or the offices of the Human Resources Director or the Dean of Student Services.
-Persons with print-related disabilities may request this information in an alternate format by contacting the Accessibility Services Coordinator.
+Copies of the Complaint Policy/Grievance Procedure, or Sexual Misconduct Policy may be obtained at www.ncmissouri.edu or the Dean of Student Services (ext.
+1400).
+Persons with print-related disabilities may request this information in an alternate format by contacting the Accessibility Services Coordinator (ext.
+1405).

 NCMC is committed to assuring equal opportunity to all persons and does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, genetic information, veteran status, ancestry, gender identity or expression, or sexual orientation in its educational programs, activities, admissions, or employment practices as required by Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, the Rehabilitation Act of 1973, the Americans with Disabilities Act, other applicable statutes and college policy.
 Sexual harassment, to include sexual violence, is a form of sex discrimination and is prohibited.
-Inquiries concerning these statutes and nondiscrimination policies should be referred to the College President, Dr. Neil Nuttall, Frey Building, 1213 Mabel Street, phone extension 1200, or firstname.lastname@example.org.
+Inquiries concerning these statutes and nondiscrimination policies should be referred to the College President, Dr. Lenny Klaver, Frey Administrative Center, 1301 Main Street, (660) 359-3948 x1200, or email@example.com.